Miles Christianus: Overview

-In the early modern period, the understanding of the term again became more metaphorical, but it survives in various Christian orders or confessions; it is especially pronounced among the Jesuits and in the Salvation Army, and it is the central theme of the 18th century hymn "Soldiers of Christ, Arise" and the 19th century hymn "Onward, Christian Soldiers."
+In the early modern period, the understanding of the term again became more metaphorical, but it survives in various Christian orders or confessions; it is especially pronounced among the Jesuits and in the Salvation Army, and it is the central theme of the 18th-century hymn "Soldiers of Christ, Arise" and the 19th-century hymn "Onward, Christian Soldiers."

+There is a Korean-American religious group called the Soldiers of Christ, which became the center of a 2023 murder case.